YuriiBatkovych/Crypto_Bot/README.md

 # Crypto_Bot

-Bot should do simple trading operations with cripto currencies using ukrainian cryptocurrency exchange BTC Trade UA
+Bot should do simple trading operations with cryptocurrencies using ukrainian cryptocurrency exchange BTC Trade UA